 What is Remote Recruiting?

-Remote Recruiting, also known as virtual recruiting, is the act of advertising the job, interviewing applicants and onboarding them as employees without any physical interaction.
-In other words, the entire hiring process takes place virtually using digital tools.
-Unlike traditional form of recruitment that limits hiring to a particular city, remote hiring is used to hiring workers globally.
+Remote Recruiting, also known as virtual recruiting, is the act of advertising the job, interviewing applicants, and onboarding them as employees without any physical interaction.
+In other words, the entire hiring process takes place virtually, using digital tools.
+Unlike the traditional form of recruitment that limits hiring to a particular city, remote hiring is used to hire workers globally.

 Let’s take an example to illustrate remote recruiting.

 A startup in Toronto is looking to hire a digital marketing expert to remote work.
 Using Remote recruiting, the recruiters can look beyond Toronto.
 Recruiters can expand their talent pool by sourcing the best applicants irrespective of their location.
 They could come from Germany, Poland or even Thailand.

 The startup screens skills using a pre-employment testing.
 Thereafter, interviews the applicants via Video conference.
-Lastly, shares offer letters that can be digitally signed.
+Lastly, share offer letters that can be digitally signed.